Sustainability should be the standard

 Retirement plan default options carry sustainability risks

-If climate and other sustainability risks are embedded in a fund, retirement plan investors could be exposed to financial risks from unsustainable investments.
-Investing unsustainably should be a risk that you opt-in to, not opt-out of.
+If climate and other sustainability risks are embedded in a fund, retirement plan investors aren't just directing trillions of dollars of capital to carbon polluters and weapons makers - they could also be exposed to financial risks from unsustainable investments.

 Given the scale of the world’s sustainability challenges, employee investors need to make sustainability the default.
 Retirement plan default options should, at minimum, exclude fossil fuel companies, deforestation-risk agribusiness, gun manufacturers, and high-risk prison industrial complex companies.